Tommy Ball: Murder trial

 At the coroner's inquest into Ball's death, Stagg admitted the killing but claimed it had been an accident.
 He claimed that he had fired the gun in order to frighten Ball and that Ball was shot as he attempted to grab the gun.
 The jury rejected this argument, returning a verdict of "wilful murder", and Stagg was committed for trial at Stafford Assizes.

 The murder trial was heard in February 1924 in front of Mr. Justice Rowlatt.
 Stagg continued to claim that the killing was an accident and that he first fired the gun when Ball (allegedly "under the influence of drink") started to climb over the gate following an argument.
 There then followed a fight where Ball tried to wrench the gun away from Stagg; as Stagg fell back, the gun discharged accidentally, killing Ball.
 Stagg also claimed that Ball had threatened to attack Mrs. Stagg who was watching from a first-floor window: "I will come up and dash your brains out" and that Beatrice Ball had later said "He would not have hurt Mrs. Stagg, although he kicks me about".
 This was refuted at the trial by Mrs. Ball who "emphatically denied" that her husband had ever hit her.
 The Aston Villa trainer, Alf Miles, was called as a witness saying that Ball was a "good living man – always in the best of condition".

+The mental state of Stagg was not raised in the trial but he was probably carrying trauma from his wartime service.
+The killing took place on the first Armistice Day Sunday.
+In addition, Stagg's son had just left home to emigrate to Australia.

 In his summing up, Mr. Justice Rowlatt instructed the jury not to show too much sympathy towards Stagg, but "to look at the facts dispassionately".
 Although there was a conflict of evidence as to how Ball was killed and although there might have been no motive, "it might still be murder if a man might lose his temper against a person he did not like and commit an act of murder".
 If the gun was pointed at the victim and discharged on purpose, that was murder, whereas if it went off by accident during a struggle, that was manslaughter.
 After deliberating for an hour and forty minutes, the jury returned a verdict of "wilful murder" with a recommendation of mercy.
 Despite this, Mr. Justice Rowlatt passed a sentence of death.

 Stagg was refused leave to appeal, but his sentence was commuted to life imprisonment as part of the reforms introduced by the newly elected Labour Government.
 Stagg was subsequently declared "insane" and was incarcerated in Broadmoor Hospital.
 He eventually died in a Birmingham mental hospital in February 1966, aged 87.